Top 40 Best Modern Baseboard Ideas – Luxury Architectural Trim Designs

-One way to do this is to choose a neutral color that complements the rest of your décor.
-Consider a soft grey or a warmer “greige” that falls somewhere between grey and beige.
+One way to do this is to choose a neutral color that complements the rest of your .
+Consider a soft gray or a warmer “greige” that falls somewhere between gray and beige.
 It doesn’t have to be drastically darker or lighter than the shade used on your walls.
-Sometimes just one or two squares up or down on the paint color swatch is enough to visually please without overwhelming the eye.
+Sometimes just one or two squares up or down on the color swatch are enough to visually please without overwhelming the eye.

-Another design option is to paint your baseboards the exact same color used on your walls.
-While this may feel counterintuitive, having walls and trim the same color provides a sense of continuity and can actually make a bright color less garish than it might seem beside a white or neutral baseboard.
+Another design option is to baseboards the exact same color used on your walls.
+While this may feel counterintuitive, having walls and in the same color provides a sense of continuity and can actually make a bright color less garish than it might seem beside a white or neutral . your

 4. Wood Modern Baseboard Ideas

 The warmth and classic feel of natural wood never gets old, and this is true for baseboards as well.
 There’s no reason that they have to be painted if they are made from beautiful real wood.
 In fact, tearing out a tired, plain painted baseboard and replacing it with a richly stained wooden one can be just what’s needed to bring a touch of nature indoors.